HenningUe/iphoto-downloader/docs/SPEC.md

      restored from the backup-copy.
    - If the local database and the backup-copy are not availabe a new database shall be created.
+   - The database's parent directory location shall be specifiable in the settings-file.
+It shall be possible to provide relative and absolute path.
+     If a relative path is provided it shall refer to the folder to which the photos are downloaded
+   - The database's default value shall be "_data", i.e. inside the photos folder, e.g. "test_photos/_data".
+   - It shall be possible to provide environment-variables, e.g.
+     "%LOCALAPPDATA%/foto_pool/deletion_tracker"
+   - The environment variable "%LOCALAPPDATA%" shall be usable in windows and linux environments.
+In linux environments, this shall be replaced by a appropriate directory path, where user settings are stored on linux systems.

 4. **Idempotent Runs**
    - Running the tool multiple times must not create duplicate files or